mehulk/cse5306/Project - 2/Q1_Assignment2/README.md

-Below is a **README** example you can include in your repository.
-It explains the **Two-Phase Commit** setup, how to build, how to run with either random or forced commits, and how to clean up afterwards.
-Feel free to modify the text to match your personal style or project requirements.

----

 # Two-Phase Commit Protocol (2PC) with Docker + gRPC

 This project demonstrates a simplified implementation of the Two-Phase Commit protocol using **Python**, **gRPC**, and **Docker**.
 It features: